BestTimesToVisit.com Logo

 packing

-Pack comfortable, slip-on shoes!
-You'll be doing a lot of walking, and many traditional establishments, temples, and ryokans require you to remove your shoes at the entrance.
-Having shoes that are easy to take on and off will save you time and hassle throughout your day.
+Pack comfortable, slip-on shoes and an extra pair of socks.
+You'll be doing a lot of walking, and many temples and traditional accommodations require you to remove your shoes indoors.
+Being able to easily slip them on and off will save you precious time and keep your feet happy.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.